(of a game or contest) To have failed to win

 Past tense for to stop the operations of, typically due to financial difficulty

-Past tense for to die or cease living
+Past tense for to stop living

 Related Words and Phrases